anddimario/manovale/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Notes

+* dynamodb ttl could fire your lambda for delayed jobs in any moment after the expire, probably after minutes